 Factory Recommended Mount Point: -7.7 cm from center; 85.0 cm from tail

 The last time we had J Skis founder, Jason Levinthal, on our GEAR:30 podcast to answer your questions, many of you asked him about when J Skis was going to make a touring ski.
 A lightweight, backcountry-oriented option was missing from their line in the past, but that all changes for 20/21 with the introduction of the brand-new Slacker.

 The 110mm-wide Slacker is what J Skis calls “the least nerdy touring ski on the market,” featuring a lighter construction than their other models and designed to make the uphill easier without seriously compromising downhill performance and general skiing fun.

-The Slacker doesn’t look all that similar to most of the touring skis on the market, and we’re not even talking about the yet-to-be-released top sheet (we can’t show you, but it’s fantastic).
+The Slacker doesn’t look all that similar to most of the touring skis on the market, and we’re not even talking about the “Uphill Both Ways” graphic of this ski.
 So let’s take a closer look at this “non-nerdy” touring ski: